ctoruno/LAC-Reports/Outputs/Jamaica/Method/Jamaica_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
-                                    The GPP in Jamaica was conducted for the <i>WJP's The Rule of Law in Jamaica: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by StatMark Group, based in Florida, U.S.A.
+                                    The GPP in Jamaica was conducted for the <i>WJP's The Rule of Law in Jamaica: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by StatMark Group, based in Florida, USA.
 StatMark Group administered the surveys between June and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
-The target population group for this survey included Jamaicans aged 18 years or older residing across 15 cities throughout the country.
+The target population group for this survey included Jamaicans aged 18 years or older residing across all 14 parishes throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
                                     The General Population Poll in Jamaica represents an achieved total sample size of 1,001 interviews distributed proportionally across three regions.
-StatMark Group based the sampling frame on 2018 census figures from the Statistical Institute of Jamaica (STATIN), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization
+StatMark Group based the sampling frame on 2018 census figures from the Statistical Institute of Jamaica (STATIN), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English, can be found in the Appendix of this report.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
                                     Regions and parishes were selected to achieve a nationally representative sample of the country based on population density and geographic coverage.
-Within parishes, cities were then selected as primary sampling units using probability proportional to size sampling.
+Within parishes, cities and towns were then selected as primary sampling units using probability proportional to size sampling.
 Neighborhood blocks within the primary sampling units were selected at random, and each house within the selected enumeration area was approached.
 Within each enumeration area, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
                                 </p>
                             </div>
                         </div>